 Experts see the main cause for the shortage of talents in the retirement of the baby boomers and the subsequent demographic change that is progressing in Germany.
 The fewer people are born, the fewer workers are available to the labour market particularly in general or as skilled workers.

 2. Global competition

-Qualified professionals, experts with specialised knowledge and employees with university degrees can usually choose their employer.
-For them it is therefore very important to match their personal needs and interests with the company’s philosophy.
+Qualified professionals, experts with specialised knowledge, and employees with university degrees can usually choose their employers.
+For them, it is therefore very important to match their personal needs and interests with the company’s philosophy.
 Especially in the IT sector, it is clear that working abroad or for international companies is no longer an obstacle.
 Thus, German companies now have a lot of competition from international companies.

 3. German education has an image problem

 The German model of dual studies is gradually losing its appeal.
 More school leavers are going to university and thus education and advanced education occupations are falling by the wayside.
 According to the Bundesinstitut für Berufsbildung (BIBB), the number of young people seeking dual studies fell again by 4,800 (-0.9%) to 540,900 compared to 2020.
 The demand for studies seats thus reached a new low since 1992, when data was first available for reunified Germany.
 This professional category is missing from the labour market and this is another reason for the shortage of skilled workers.

 Digitalisation is supposed to be our future – and yet it also gives difficulty to the economy.
 Indeed, it contributes to the shortage of skilled workers in many sectors of the economy.
 It is creating new job profiles, but what is needed here is specialist knowledge – which in many cases still has to be built up.
 As a result, jobs remain unfilled.

 What are the consequences of talent shortage?